provider image

 To help prevent PsA flares, focus on the following:

-• Avoiding known food triggers of your psoriasis rashes, if you have them
+• Avoid known food triggers of your psoriasis rashes, if you have them.

 The bottom line

 PsA flares can seriously affect your day-to-day life, making simple tasks feel impossible.
-If you are suffering from a flare, talk to your provider to see if your medications need to be adjusted, and focus on taking it easy and self-care.
-Lean on your support system to get you through it.
+If you’re suffering from a flare, talk to your healthcare team about your options.
+It’s important to focus on self care and to lean on your support system to get you through it.
 To prevent PsA flares, the best thing you can do is take your medications as directed.

 why trust our exports reliability shield